-Plate 6-11: Arizona farmstead looking south, 5,4 km from the proposed Loxton WEF 3.
-The wind turbines would be partly visible to the west and south-west.
+Plate 6-11: Elandsberg farmstead looking south-east, 5,5 km from the proposed Loxton WEF 1.
+Wind turbines would be partly visible to the south.

-Plate 6-12: View from R63 Route of scarp edge 2,6 km from the proposed Loxton WEF 3.
-The turbines would be partly visible behind the ridgeline.
+Plate 6-12: De Cypher farmstead looking east, 1,87 km from the proposed Loxton WEF 1.
+Wind turbines would be partly visible to the south and southwest.

-The road network within the study area, servicing the proposed development is well-established consisting of a combination of national roads, first, second and third-order roads, which provides the proposed development accessibility to local towns and the major commercial centres within South Africa.
+The road network within the study area, servicing the proposed development is wellestablished consisting of a combination of national roads, first, second and third-order roads, which provides the proposed development accessibility to local towns and the major commercial centres within South Africa.
 Majority of these public roads are surfaced roads while the minor / private access roads to the proposed development from the main roads are gravel roads.